Sydney Opera House Cahill walk

 Sydney Harbour Ferry ride

-Option 1 – The Manly Ferry: 6 hours minimum
+Option 1 – The Manly Ferry: Minimum 6 hours

-Take the train to Circular Quay, after quick photo stops to capture the Bridge and the Opera House jump on a Manly ferry.
+Take the train to Circular Quay.
+After quick photo stops to capture the Bridge and the Opera House, jump on a Manly ferry.
 It is a 30 minute trip across Sydney heads to Manly.
 If you want to get off the ferry and explore Manly, check out our list of things to do in Manly for ideas.

 Manly Beach in March

-Option 2 – Under the Bridge and Back: 4 hours minimum
+Option 2 – Under the Bridge and Back: minimum 4 hours

 Opera House from Milsons Point